chocolate-doom/chocolate-doom/README.md

 After successful compilation the resulting binaries can be found in the `src/` directory.

 ## News

+### Crispy Doom 5.5.1

+Crispy Doom 5.5.1 has been released on March 7, 2019.
+This is a hotfix release to fix a minor bug introduced in the previous version.

+**Bug Fixes**

+ * Revealed secret sector boundaries are now only drawn in gold if the "Show Revealed Secrets" feature is enabled.

+Crispy Doom 5.5.1 is based on Chocolate Doom 3.0.0 and has merged all changes to the Chocolate Doom master branch up to commit [`ecab8d3a`](https://github.com/chocolate-doom/chocolate-doom/commit/ecab8d3ac0ca34fbb6cb04b608926a57b6dbdcc5).

+### Crispy Doom 5.5

 Crispy Doom 5.5 has been released on February 27, 2019.
 This is another release which mostly addresses community suggestions.